 There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store lemons and extend their shelf life?
+How to store Lemons to extend their shelf life?

-Once lemons are prepared, lemons should be stored in a tightly closed container to keep out moisture and other contaminants.
+Once lemons are prepared or cut, they should be stored in a tightly closed container to keep out moisture and other contaminants.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How to use extra before your Lemons go bad?

 I've always been a firm believer that if life hands you lemons, make lemonade!

 How long are Lemons good for when prepared in a dish?

 How long do lemons last?
 That depends.
 How long does fish last?
 In general, limes last only as long as the quickest expiring ingredient in the dish.